“Wilson Yau, whose postcards of commuting on the Tube will warm the heart of even the grumpiest Londoner.”

 Expect technical issues

-I wouldn’t be drawing what I draw now, or drawing as regularly, if it weren’t for the convenience of having just an iPhone in my pocket.
+I wouldn’t be drawing what I draw now or drawing as regularly if it weren’t for the convenience of having just an iPhone in my pocket.
 The app I started to use almost exclusively from 2011 on my mobile devices was called Brushes (now Brushes Redux), the same one David Hockney uses.
 I’ve experimented with other drawing apps and switched to Adobe Ideas in late 2014 due to a major technical problem.
-Since 2015, I’ve been testing out Procreate.
+Since 2015, I’ve been testing out Procreate and Adobe Illustrator Draw.

-I usually use my finger and occassionally a rubber-tipped stylus.
-The iPhone is useful when I’m out and about, especially if I’m drawing people unawares; by using my finger to draw rather than a stylus it looks like I’m playing games like Candy Crush on my smartphone!
+I use my finger to draw, though in the past I occasionally used a rubber-tipped stylus.
+The iPhone is useful when I’m out and about, especially if I’m drawing people unawares; by using my finger to draw rather than a stylus it looks like I’m playing games or texting on my smartphone!

 Where to see my work